The cars : DeLorean DMC-12

 Having moved the focus to the UK, and with the finance in place, John Z set about building the company is readiness for volume production.

 Given the tight timescales, Lotus had little choice.
 It went for what it knew best and did away with much of the original De Lorean’s underbody, adopting a chassis structure near-identical to the Esprit’s.
-With nearly 200 Lotus staff on board working on the De Lorean project, the backbone chassis was adopted, and the Vacuum Assisted Resin Injection (VARI) method was introduced to replace the complex and costly ERM system that Collins had enthused about in 1975.
-Stainless steel outer panels would still adorn the exterior, so the simpler body construction would be invisible to the owner.
-And Lotus would receive a royalty for its patented system for every DMC-12 built.
+With nearly 200 Lotus staff working on the De Lorean project, the backbone chassis was adopted, and the Vacuum Assisted Resin Injection (VARI) method was introduced to replace the complex and costly ERM system that Collins had enthused about in 1975.
+Stainless steel outer panels would still adorn the exterior, so the simpler body construction would be invisible to the owner – and Lotus would receive a royalty for its patented system for every DMC-12 built.

 Similarities with the Esprit went further – the all-independent suspension with front double wishbones and a rear multi-link was almost identical.
 No surprise, then, that it handled well (having been honed at Hethel), but the ride quality was also excellent, thanks to its relatively high ride set-up and large super-sticky tyres (that were necessarily much larger at the rear).
 The rack-and-pinion steering was also set-up to Lotus specification, and was quick geared to 2.65 turns from lock to lock – the perfect driver’s car set-up.